-Only in exceptional circumstances and only with the approval of the Student Promotion and Graduation (SPG) Committee can curving/adjustments in overall class grades be made.
-Bonus/extra credit points will not exceed 5% of the total points of a course or system.
-Each Course or System Syllabus will contain the grading policies for the course or system.
-Calculation of grades for rotations is described in the College of Medicine Clinical Clerkship Handbook.
+If offered, bonus or extra credit points will not exceed 5% of the total points of a course or system.
+Each course or system syllabus will contain the grading policies for the course or system.
 Grades midway between two grade points will be rounded up to the next higher integer.